Elo rating system: Mathematical details

 Performance is not measured absolutely; it is inferred from wins, losses, and draws against other players.
 Players' ratings depend on the ratings of their opponents and the results scored against them.
 The difference in rating between two players determines an estimate for the expected score between them.
 Both the average and the spread of ratings can be arbitrarily chosen.
-The USCF initially aimed for an average club player to have a rating of 1500 and Elo suggested scaling ratings so that a difference of 200 rating points in chess would mean that the stronger player has an expected score (basically an expected average score) of approximately 0.75.
+The USCF initially aimed for an average club player to have a rating of 1500 and Elo suggested scaling ratings so that a difference of 200 rating points in chess would mean that the stronger player has an expected score of approximately 0.75.

 A player's expected score is their probability of winning plus half their probability of drawing.
 Thus, an expected score of 0.75 could represent a 75% chance of winning, 25% chance of losing, and 0% chance of drawing.
 On the other extreme it could represent a 50% chance of winning, 0% chance of losing, and 50% chance of drawing.
 The probability of drawing, as opposed to having a decisive result, is not specified in the Elo system.
 Instead, a draw is considered half a win and half a loss.
 In practice, since the true strength of each player is unknown, the expected scores are calculated using the player's current ratings as follows.